cockroachdb/docs/build-a-rust-app-with-cockroachdb.md

 ## Step 1.
 Install the client driver

-Install the Rust posgres driver as described in the [official documentation](https://crates.io/crates/postgres/).
+Install the Rust posgres driver as described in the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>official documentation</a>.

 {% include app/common-steps.md %}